log0div0/testo/docs/reference/Machines.md

 > At the moment only `qcow2` disk images for QEMU and `vhdx` disk images for Hyper-V are supported.

 > The original disk image will stay intact.
-When importing a disk image a copy is created.
+When importing a disk image a copy is created (on arm64 the original disk is used as a backing file).

 > If the original disk image belong to a virtual machine, this machine must be powered off when test scripts run.

 > Attributes `size` and `source` are mutually exclusive.
 When one is used the other becomes disabled automatically.

 > IMPORTANT NOTE!
 Please, do NOT install testo-guest-additions manually while preparing a virtual machine template!
 It could lead to unexpected results.
-Please, istall testo-guest-additions **INSIDE** test scripts only!
+Please, istall testo-guest-additions during tests execution only!

 ## NICs configuration